lourot/github-commit-watcher/README.md

     AurelienLourot/github-commit-watcher - Committed on 2015-07-05 09:07:14 - AurelienLourot - Initial commit

+> **NOTE:** if you're watching 15 repos or more, you probably want to use the `--credentials` option to make sure you don't hit the GitHub API rate limit.

 ### List last commits since last run

 Any listing command taking a `since <timestamp>` argument takes also a